Updated: Jul 15, 2022

 Your event's success can only be guaranteed by the number of people who RSVP and show up to the event.
 The "flake rate" is the number of people who RSVP and unfortunately fail to be present.
-This article will discuss great ideas you can use to increase the RSVPs to your next event.
+If you want to ensure a fantastic turnout, this article will provide you with great ideas you can use to increase the RSVPs to your next event.

 1. Make invitations personal again.

 Depending on the type of people you intend to invite to your event, the method used for sending invitations might need to differ.
 Some of your invites are busy people who have their emails overflowing.
 The email might get mixed up in their overloaded inbox, causing them not to notice your email.
 In a situation like that, sending this person an invitation via email might be the wrong approach.
 Some of the most effective ways to ensure an RSVP include snail-mailing your invite, leaving a message with a secretary, sending a telegram, and sending an interactive invite.

 Nothing is more annoying than receiving an invitation that you have to jump through hoops to RSVP.
 Nobody has time for that!
 The easiest way is to make it a one-step process.
 Vision Matrix Productions' top two pics for simplifying the collection of RSVPS are listed below.

 One-click RSVPs: These are great for email invitations.
 With just One-click RSVPs embedded into your e-vite, your guest can immediately be sent a confirmation email.